Dad died on July 10, 2010. He died peace-fully, with dignity, in his own bed at home. He fell asleep and, quietly, simply stopped breathing.

 few days later, when I asked him the daily morning question, Did you get it done?, he pointed to the bookshelf in his room.
 On it was a copy of one of my books, Dream.

 had used the Dream book with Dad to talk about his dreams and goals through his life.
-We had also talked about my big dream – finishing development of the Legacy Center and expanding the Legacy Project's work.
-I've been working at it for ten years.
-The Legacy Center is the physical and conceptual center of our work, a place for lifelong learning and environmental education.
+We had also talked about my dream to expand the Legacy Project's work.

 Dad had me pull the Dream book off the bookshelf and bring it to him.
 He pointed to it, pointed to me, and then pointed outside.
 "Are you asking about my dream for the Legacy Project?"
 He nodded yes.
 "Are you telling me to get it done?"
 I laughed.
 He nodded yes.